Hybrid Bounds on Twisted L-Functions Associated to Modular Forms: The diagonal portion

-We have now obtained a complete understanding of the diagonal portion, and hence our next focus is to understand the off-diagonal sums $S_{o_1}$ and $S_{o_2}$.
+We have now obtained a complete understanding of the diagonal sum, so our next focus is to understand the off-diagonal sums $S_{o_1}$ and $S_{o_2}$.
 By the remark after \eqref{eq_o2_defn} , it is sufficient for us to understand $S_{o_1}$.